 Furthermore, to prevent the theft and/or abuse of chemicals, MCC has established its own list of MCC specified chemicals, which includes voluntarily designated substances in addition to legally designated or restricted substances.
 We have established safety management guidelines for managing these substances at plants and laboratories, during logistics operations and during transfer to customers.
 In this way, we are working to reinforce the management of such substances.

 - 5Global Product Strategy (GPS): A voluntary initiative wherein companies appropriately manage and conduct risk assessments of their chemical products in order to minimize risks posed by chemical substances throughout the supply chain.

 - 6GPS Safety Summary (sometimes abbreviated as GSS): Documents that clearly explain methods for handing chemical substances and other information in detail that cannot be fully included on SDSs.
 These summaries are used in risk management-based chemicals management.

-Providing Reliable Chemical Substance Information:
+Providing Reliable Chemical Substance

 The systems comprise databases of the chemical substances and components of products handled by MCC, their hazardous properties, relevant domestic and international laws and regulations, and other information.
-The system is capable of performing the GHS13 classification of chemical substances, determining the applicability of laws and regulations, and producing SDSs and labels in line with the laws and standards of a wide range of countries and regions, including Japan, Europe, the United States, and East Asian and ASEAN countries for review by expert staff.
+The systems are capable of performing the GHS8 classification of chemical substances, determining the applicability of laws and regulations, and producing SDSs and labels in line with the laws and standards of a wide range of countries and regions, including Japan, Europe, the United States, and East Asian and ASEAN countries for review by expert staff.
 The system uses highly reliable data that is carefully reviewed by experts at Mitsubishi Chemical Research, an MCC Group company, to generate GHS classifications.
-Furthermore, we are implementing proactive management using a function of the system that enables users to search chemical substances and products in the MCC database that may be subject to anticipated legal or regulatory amendments.
+Furthermore, we are implementing proactive product management using a function of the system that enables users to search chemical substances and products in the MCC database that may be subject to anticipated legal or regulatory amendments.

-- 12KAITEKI-integrated System of Risk Management & Technical Information Supports on Chemicals
+- 7K-Mates: KAITEKI-integrated System of Risk Management & Technical Information Supports on Chemicals

 - 8Globally Harmonized System of Classification and Labelling of Chemicals (GHS): A system for classifying chemicals by the type and degree of their hazardous properties based on globally harmonized rules and communicating this information using labeling and the provision of SDSs.